 |04||January to March||Quarter 4 (Q4)||1st Week of April|

-Every quarter when the company declares their earnings, the market participants match the earnings with their own expectation of how much the company should have earned.
+Every quarter when the company declares its earnings, the market participants match the earnings with their own expectation of how much the company should have earned.
 The market participant’s expectation is called the ‘street expectation’.

 The stock price will react positively if the company’s earnings are better than the street expectation.
 On a similar logic, the stock price will react negatively if the actual numbers are below the street expectation.

 If the street expectation and actual numbers match, more often than not the stock price tends to trade flat with a negative bias.
-This is mainly owing to fact that the company could not give any positive surprises.
+This is mainly owing to the fact that the company could not give any positive surprises.